-The sexual assault policy applies to conduct on VLS property, at VLS sponsored events, including student group events.
-The policy also applies in other circumstances where the alleged conduct: could have a significant impact on the educational or employment environment or the reputation or integrity of VLS; involves interactions between VLS employees, officers, trustees and/or students; or could pose a threat to the safety or other interests of VLS and its community.
-Further, because the Code of Conduct prohibits "any conduct that raises serious doubts about the student's honesty, integrity, or fitness to practice law" VLS may in certain cases investigate and address any sexual assault charges against a law student, regardless of the circumstances of the assault.
+The Sexual Misconduct, Domestic Violence, Dating Violence and Stalking Policy applies to conduct on VLS property and/or in connection with VLS-sponsored programs and events, including student group events.
+The policy also applies in other circumstances where the alleged conduct: could have a significant impact on the educational or employment environment or the reputation or integrity of VLS; involves interactions between VLS employees, officers, trustees and/or students; or indicates that someone could pose a threat to the safety or other interests of VLS and its community.
+Further, because the Code of Conduct prohibits "any conduct that raises serious doubts about the student's honesty, integrity, or fitness to practice law" VLS may in certain cases investigate and address any sexual misconduct, domestic violence, dating violence or stalking complaint against a law student, regardless of the circumstances of the alleged misconduct.